 Where to book

-- JR Kyushu Mobile App: easiest English booking; pay with credit card
+- JR Kyushu Mobile App: easiest direct English booking; pay with credit card

 - JR West reservation system: also covers Yufuin no Mori

-- Major hotel concierge: Ritz-Carlton Fukuoka concierge can secure tickets
+- Major hotel concierge: a Fukuoka luxury hotel concierge can sometimes secure tickets

-- Travel agency: for full-package luxury stays, agency handles
+- Travel agency: for full-package luxury stays, the agency handles it

 How to maximize chance of getting Salon car